 For those with Chrome's Click-to-Call extension, all phone numbers in Intercom will be converted into a clickable format, allowing a call to be initiated with a single click.
 When receiving a call, the Intercom profile of the caller can be accessed before the call is picked up.

-Note: We recommend to remove other Chrome extensions or telco
+Note: We recommend removing other Chrome extensions or telco

-providers which may be interfering with the click-to-call feature.
+providers as these may interfere with the click-to-call feature.

 If you need further assistance or have any questions, you can contact the CloudTalk Support Team.
 We are always here to help you!